 If you received sedatives, you won’t be allowed to drive after the procedure, even if you don’t feel tired.
 You should arrange for a ride home.
 You should also plan to have someone stay with you at home after the examination, because the sedatives could affect your judgment and reflexes for the rest of the day.

-What Can I Expect During EUS?
+What Can I Expect During EUS in New Jersey?

 You will receive sedatives intravenously to help you relax.
 You will most likely begin by lying on your left side.
 The actual examination generally takes between 30 to 60 minutes.
 After the procedure, you will be monitored in the recovery area until most of the sedative medication’s effects have worn off.
 If you had an upper EUS, your throat might be sore.
 You might feel bloated because of the air and water that were introduced during the examination.
 You’ll be able to eat after you leave the procedure area, unless you’re instructed otherwise.
 Your doctor generally can inform you of the results of the procedure that day, but the results of some tests will take longer.